 Jointly provided by Postgraduate Institute for Medicine and Parkinson & Movement Disorder Alliance

-This course is for advanced practice professionals, neurologists, and other healthcare providers involved in the care of patients with a movement or related disorder.
+This course is for movement disorder specialists, neurologists, advanced practice providers, and other healthcare professionals involved in the care of patients with a movement or related disorder.

 After completing this activity, the participant should be better able to: